 A unique citizen science project involving the local community to collect biodiversity data has kicked off in Brisbane’s outskirts.
 The Queensland Government’s RICF-funded TERN pilot will trial the collection of consistent data at TERN sites by community members, with the potential to expand to our national network of plots to collect more data more often.
 Grab your binoculars and read on…

 In June 2020, $1.66 million was provided to TERN as part of the Queensland Government’s $25 million Research Infrastructure Co-investment Fund (RICF).
-The investment is creating jobs, improving the discoverability, usability and management of ecosystem data, and allowing for upgrades to TERN’s critical land ecosystem monitoring equipment.
+The investment is creating jobs, improving the discoverability, usability and management of ecosystem data, and allowing for upgrades to TERN’s critical land ecosystem observation equipment.

 It has also enabled a promising collaboration between highly skilled birdwatchers and TERN’s ecologists.
 The aim of the pilot study is to work with experienced amateurs to consistently collect scientifically valid data over time and develop methods to enable some TERN sites to be monitored more frequently.